awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed.md

-# Data Feed<a name="data-feed"></a>
+# Data feed<a name="data-feed"></a>

  The data feed collects and delivers a CSV\-formatted file each day to an encrypted S3 bucket that you provide\.
 The data feed includes detailed information about your customer and a unique identifier for each entry\.
-The name of the unique identifier is address\_id and is the same as the Payer Address ID column in the [Sales Compensation Report](sales-compensation-report.md)\.
+The name of the unique identifier is address\_id and is the same as the Payer Address ID column in the [Sales compensation report](sales-compensation-report.md)\.
 You use that field to map the details in the reports with the detailed customer information provided in the data feed\.

 **Important**
  Use of the information from the data feed is subject to the terms and conditions of participating in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md)\.